JuliaAI/MLJIteration.jl/README.md

-By setting `retrain=true` one can ask that the wrapped model retrain on *all* supplied data, after learning the appropriate number of itertations from the controlled training phase:
+By setting `retrain=true` one can ask that the wrapped model retrain on *all* supplied data, after learning the appropriate number of iterations from the controlled training phase:

 ```@example gree
 using MLJ